-The heirloom are organic tomatoes that have been grown from seeds and aren't genetically modified.
+The heirloom is organic tomatoes that have been grown from seeds and aren’t genetically modified.
 These are open-pollinated through bees, insects, or winds without any human intervention.

-The Heirloom have been grown for the past several decades.
+The Heirloom has been growing for the past several decades.
 These have rich flavor and come in different colors and sizes.
 Many people think tomatoes come in only red color, but you often find it to be in yellow, orange, or black.

 Since ancient times, the growers use high-quality seeds from plants whose characteristics they preferred.
 They saved the seed then use it to grow the next batch of crops.
 The plant that resulted eventually came to be known as Heirloom Tomatoes.